-Blood coagulation factors apart from factor VIII are all produced by hepatocytes.
-Their serum half lives are much shorter than that of albumin.
-Owing to their rapid degradation, the measurement of coagulation factors is one of the best indicators of liver synthetic function, and is beneficial for assessing severity and following progress of liver disease [18].
-Several authors have described strong relationship between cirrhosis of liver and the compromised status of clotting factors along with a strong correlation between decreased levels of factor II,V,VII,IX, and X and the severity of liver diseases [15].
-The modified Child Pugh stated PT >11 seconds or albumin<2.3 g/dl for identification of severely decompensated liver cirrhosis [28].
-Some authors strengthened the prognostic importance of PT in cirrhosis of liver by pointing out the optimal time to initiate treatment with BCAA at a prothrombin activity of ≤60% [12].
+266 267 Owing to their rapid degradation, the measurement of coagulation factors is one of the best indicators of liver synthetic 268 function, and is beneficial for assessing severity and following progress of liver disease [18].
+Several authors have 269 described strong relationship between cirrhosis of liver and the compromised status of clotting factors along with a strong 270 correlation between decreased levels of factor II,V,VII,IX, and X and the severity of liver diseases [15].
+The modified Child 271 Pugh stated PT > 11 seconds or albumin < 2.3 g/dl for identification of severely decompensated liver cirrhosis [30].
+272 Furthermore, some authors strengthened the prognostic importance of PT in cirrhosis of liver by pointing out the optimal time to initiate treatment with BCAA at a prothrombin activity of ≤60% [12].

-Keeping all these factors in mind we tried to establish a cut off value of PT in our study population following determination of the same for serum albumin.
+275 Keeping all these factors in mind we tried to establish a cut off value of PT in our study population following determination 276 of the same for serum albumin.
 Our results indicated it to be 19.47 secs.
-As described earlier the cut off value of serum bilirubin between compensated and decompensated group cannot be determined since the bilirubin values are not overlapping each other in two disease groups.
-Hence we suggest that along with an albumin level lower than 2.97 g/dl, a PT more than 19.47 seconds strongly indicate the progression of hepatic cirrhosis into its decompensated state in majority of the cases.
-Our study results are somehow different from the observations recorded by the modified Child Pugh [32] that stated a PT level more than 11seconds or albumin level of less than 2.3 g/dl for progression into decompensation.
-However, the modified Child Pugh study was carried in severely decompensated liver cirrhosis patients.
-Along with other contributory factors the degree of decompensation might have affected the critical values of these parameters.
+As described earlier the cut off value of serum 277 bilirubin between compensated and decompensated group cannot be determined since the bilirubin values are not 278 overlapping each other in two disease groups.
+Hence we suggest that along with an albumin level lower than 2.97 g/dl, a 279 PT more than 19.47 seconds strongly indicate the progression of hepatic cirrhosis into its decompensated state in majority of the cases.
+Our study results are somehow different from the observations recorded by the modified Child Pugh [34] that 280 stated a PT level more than 11seconds or albumin level of less than 2.3 g/dl for progression into decompensation.
+281 However, the modified Child Pugh study was carried in severely decompensated liver cirrhosis patients.
+Along with other 282 contributory factors the degree of decompensation might have affected the critical values of these parameters.
+283 284

-Nevertheless, the above mentioned parameters have some pitfalls for assessing the severity of the disease if considered in isolation.
-Serum albumin being a negative acute phase reactant has been reported to be falsely decreased by IL-6 under inflammatory conditions.
-Furthermore, although in cirrhosis of liver the synthesis of albumin has been found to be decreased generally, normal values or an increase has been found in some cases also.
-Loss of albumin in ascitic fluids has been also attributed to its lowered serum value.
-Similarly, the proteins induced by vitamin K antagonists (PIVKA) like warfarin can elevate the PT significantly [33].
-To avoid these interferences and for obtaining a more realistic state of decompensation in hepatic cirrhosis, we propose to consider that the cut off values of serum albumin and PT taken together will provide substantial help in determining the progression to decompensation at an early stage and will help the clinicians to take the appropriate steps for reducing the grave consequences of liver cirrhosis.
-Serum bilirubin, albumin and PT are the three simple and commonly performed parameters estimated in laboratories for liver cirrhosis patients.
-Finally, measurement of these simple parameters(bilirubin couldn't show cut off value) are easy to perform, cost effective and can be carried out in almost all laboratories.
+285 Nevertheless, the above mentioned parameters have some pitfalls for assessing the severity of the disease if considered 286 in isolation.
+Serum albumin being a negative acute phase reactant has been reported to be falsely decreased by IL-6 287 under inflammatory conditions.
+Furthermore, although in cirrhosis of liver the synthesis of albumin has been found to be 288 decreased generally, normal values or an increase has been found in some cases also.
+Loss of albumin in ascitic fluids 289 has been also attributed to its lowered serum value.
+Similarly, the proteins induced by vitamin K antagonists (PIVKA) like warfarin can elevate the PT significantly [35].
+To avoid these interferences and for obtaining a more realistic state of 290 decompensation in hepatic cirrhosis, we propose to consider that the cut off values of serum albumin and PT taken 291 292 together will provide substantial help in determining the progression to decompensation at an early stage and will help the 293 clinicians to take the appropriate steps for reducing the grave consequences of liver cirrhosis.
+Serum bilirubin, albumin 294 and PT are the three simple and commonly performed parameters estimated in laboratories for liver cirrhosis patients.
+Finally, measurement of these simple parameters(bilirubin couldn't show cut off value) are easy to perform, cost effective 295 and can be carried out in almost all laboratories.
+296